reflechant/constructor-check/README.md

 ## Current state

 The linter is in MVP state.
-It only reports non-zero, non-nil composite literals in the same package the type is defined.
+It only reports composite literals in the same package the type is defined.

 ## Usage